 The best meal and most fun I have had is going to my favorite fondue restaurant in the San Francisco Bay Area, La Fondue.
 I once made a very romantic fondue meal, replicating La Fondue’s feast, for my husband on Valentine’s Day, saving about $175, including wine: cubed gluten free bread baguettes and raw vegetables served with a gluten free cheese fondue sauce made with gluten free beer; beef (or fave), chicken and/or shrimp served with several dipping sauces; and fresh fruit, gluten-free marshmallows, Snickers bars (update: may contain cross-contamination, from what I have read), cream cheese balls, served with a chocolate fondue sauce.
 And don’t forget your favorite wine or bubbly!

-Buy a hot plates (a single electric burner) and plug it into a nearby outlet, close to your table.
+Buy one hot plate (a single electric burner) for two people.
+If you’re having more people, use at least one for each three people, preferably one per two people.
+Plug it/them into a nearby outlet, close to your table.
+You may need an extension cord.
 Set a grilling pan on top.
-You may need an extension cord.
 If you have an electric grill that works best.
 You can move your table up against a wall.
-Serve raw meat such as cut up chicken breasts, steak and shrimp.
-Allow your guests to cook their own and have dipping sauces such as gluten-free barbecue sauce, gluten-free tamari sauce (such as San-J Tamari Sauce, gluten-free teriyaki sauce horseradish sauce (see Gluten Free Chef Rob’s Horseradish Dipping Sauce Recipe), and hot or spicy gluten free mustard (I use Grey Poupon or French’s Dijon Mustard).
+Serve raw meat such as cut up chicken breasts, tender steak and/or shrimp.
+Allow your guests to cook their own and have dipping sauces such as gluten-free barbecue sauce, gluten-free soy sauce or tamari sauce (such as San-J Tamari Sauce), gluten-free teriyaki sauce horseradish sauce (see Gluten Free Chef Rob’s Horseradish Dipping Sauce Recipe), and hot or spicy gluten free mustard (I use Grey Poupon or French’s Dijon Mustard).
 Ensure that you add a nice decanter of olive oil for cooking.

 Gluten free founde recipes for chocolate sauce, cream cheese balls, cheddar cheese beer sauce; and suggestions for serving meat and seafood fondue, and more!